-Kale is basically a cabbage type vegetable that does not form a head.
+Kale is basically a cabbage type vegetable that doesn’t form a head.
 Kale is tasty when cooked or kept small to use in salads.
 Learn how to harvest kale at the right time to encourage the most flavorful leaves.

 Kale, like many cabbage crops, is a cool season vegetable.
 As such, it is beneficial for the flavor to have a frost before harvesting kale.
 Planting at the right time will allow the plant to be of optimum picking size after frost.
 Baby kale leaves may be ready for harvest in as little as 25 days after planting but larger leaves will take longer.
 When to pick kale will depend on the use planned for the leafy green.